thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 The `NEXT_PUBLIC_` prefix automatically exposes this variable to the browser.
 Next.js will insert the value for these into the publicly viewable source code at build/render time.
 Therefore make sure to not use this prefix for secret values!

-### Stripe.js loading utility for ESnext applications
+### Loading Stripe.js

 Due to [PCI compliance requirements](https://stripe.com/docs/security), the Stripe.js library has to be loaded from Stripe's servers.
 This creates a challenge when working with server-side rendered apps, as the window object is not available on the server.
-To help you manage that complexity, Stripe provides a [loading wrapper](https://github.com/stripe/stripe-js) that allows you to import Stripe.js like an ES module:
+To help you manage this, Stripe provides a [loading wrapper](https://github.com/stripe/stripe-js) that allows you to import Stripe.js as an ES module:

 ```js
 import { loadStripe } from '@stripe/stripe-js';